ViktorZhurbin/js-notes/Objects/Objects.md

 The short answer is: “ordered in a special fashion”:
 - integer properties are sorted
-- others appear in creation order.
+- others appear after them in creation order.

 By *integer properties* we mean a string that can be converted to-and-from an integer without a change.